How to see Palau

-Also in Aimeliik we saw the ancient terraces, built for the unknown reason (most probably they served as agriculture structures).
+In Aimeliik, we also saw the ancient terraces, built for the unknown reason (most probably they served as agriculture structures).

-Not far from the terraces we visited a Japanese bunker from WWII with a perfectly preserved cannon.
-From the tarmac road, we spotted nicely shaped bauxite mining areas, shaped as pyramids and by some tourists mistakenly taken as the ancient terraces.
+Not far from the terraces, we visited a Japanese bunker from WWII with a perfectly preserved cannon.
+From the tarmac road, we spotted nicely shaped bauxite mining areas, shaped like pyramids.

 The next destination was Badrulchau – the most famous historical place in Palau.
 It is a field of monoliths of unknown origin and purpose, some of them shaped as stone faces.
 Located in picturesque surroundings and shrouded in mystery, Badrulchau is a must for everyone.

 Today again was the day with the IMPAC tour.
-We mentioned before that we loved their kayaking trip over coral reefs and to the jellyfish lake so much, that we paid for another one, identical.
+We mentioned before that we loved their kayaking trip over coral reefs and to the jellyfish lake so much that we paid for another one, identical.
 Well, it wasn't.
-It all started with the bad weather - clouds, wind and rains since morning.
-We hoped it would brighten up but it didn't.
-Our little ship with 20 people onboard struggled with huge waves and at some point we thought maybe we crossed the safety line.
-But the staff was unmoved so maybe it just seemed dangerous to our inexpert eyes.
+It all started with the bad weather - clouds, wind, and rain since morning.
+We hoped it would brighten up, but it didn't.
+Our little ship with 20 people onboard struggled with huge waves, and at some point, we thought maybe we crossed the safety line.
+But the staff was unmoved, so maybe it just seemed dangerous to our inexpert eyes.

-Fortunately, the storm stopped when we reached Longlake (the place where IMPAC keeps their kayaks), and the sky was more or less clear when we were kayaking, snorkeling and applying clay face masks in Milky Way (read about the details of the tour here).
+Fortunately, the storm stopped when we reached Longlake (the place where IMPAC keeps their kayaks).
+The sky was more or less clear when we were kayaking, snorkeling and applying clay face masks in Milky Way.

-In the very morning (at 7 am) Chris called Ngellil Nature Island Resort (we hadn't managed to contact them earlier) and booked a tour to Yapese Stone Money island.
+In the very morning (at 7 am), Chris called Ngellil Nature Island Resort, as we hadn't managed to contact them earlier.
+He booked a tour to Yapese Stone Money island.